In this post, Mary shares the tips that helped her top HSC Mathematics for NSW.

 Preparing for exams, I did these coded questions at least twice to ensure that I understood them.

 It is essential to go through as many past papers as possible.
 Start with either your school ones or past HSC papers.

 I aimed to complete all the past HSC papers from 2000-2011 at least twice before my HSC exam.

 This helps you become familiar with the paper layout as well as the style of exam question.

 Always do your homework or do as much as possible so you don’t fall behind.
-It’s more about quality (i.e. understanding concepts and being able to do questions) than time spent on study.
+It’s more about quality (i.e. understanding concepts and being able to do questions) than the time spent on studying.

 Be selective with your maths questions.
 If you’ve mastered one type of question, there is no need to waste your time on doing a similar question from the exercise.
 Move on and master harder problems!